Participatory aggregation of qualitative information (PAQI)

 A. Pile sorting

 Pile or card sorting is a very simple exercise, where participants are asked to sort a set of objects into groups, on the basis of their similarity (i.e. the attributes that they share), as seen by the participant.
-Having done so, participants are then asked to explain what the objects in each group have in common, and a label is developed for that group, on the basis of that description.
+Having done so, participants are then asked to explain what the objects in each group have in common.
+A label is then developed for that group, on the basis of that description.

-The particular kind of sorting proposed here is “open sorting” by multiple participants, who are give a common set of objects to sort into categories of their choice.
+The particular kind of sorting discussed here and in sections 2 is “open sorting” by multiple participants, who are given a common set of objects to sort into categories of their choice.
 Open sorting means participants are allowed to sort the set of objects into any number of categories, as they see fit.
+In section 7 a different application of the same basic idea is explained, using closed sorting.

-This process can be made more participatory if the objects themselves are generated by the participants, prior to their briefing on the sorting exercise.
+The process of pile sorting can be made more participatory if the objects themselves are generated by the participants, prior to their briefing on the sorting exercise.
 Participants representing different stakeholders are asked to brainstorm a set of ideas, each of which is written on a filing card, or Post-It note.
-These cards could describe their views on:
+These cards could describe their views on, for example:

 With small groups sorting could be done by individuals.
 With larger groups, it may be more appropriate to have sub-groups (representing different interests) do their own joint sorting exercise.

-Sorting exercises can be done in workshop settings, or online, using services such as WebSort.net (my preference) or OptimalSort.
+Sorting exercises can be done in workshop settings, or online, using services such as OptimalSort.
 Online sorting can be efficient in terms of use of time, but opportunities are lost to discuss with the participant their experience of the sorting exercise and their rationale for the completed sorting.

 PS1: I have set up a seperate post on references and resources on card sorting